northeast-kansas-library-system/next/source/procedures/covid.closure.rst

 Go to *Home > Administration > System preferences* and click on the "OPAC" tab

 .. image:: ../images/covid.close.0070.png
+   :alt: Screenshot of where to find the OPAC tab

 Scroll down to the "OPACUserJS" preference and click on "Edit with Code Mirror"

 .. image:: ../images/covid.close.0080.png
+   :alt: Screenshot of where to find OPACUserJS

 Do a browser search for "//COVID19 closures"

 .. image:: ../images/covid.close.0090.png
+   :alt: Screenshot of where to find //COVID19 Closures

 Immediately after